richsnyder/fzmq/doc/zmq_getsockopt.md

     Affinity determines which threads from the ØMQ I/O thread pool associated with the socket's _context_ shall handle newly created connections.
 A value of zero specifies no affinity, meaning that work shall be distributed fairly among all ØMQ I/O threads in the thread pool.
 For non-zero values, the lowest bit corresponds to thread 1, second lowest bit to thread 2 and so on.
 For example, a value of 3 specifies that subsequent connections on _socket_ shall be handled exclusively by I/O threads 1 and 2.

-    See also [zmq_init][] for details on allocating the number of I/O threads for a specific _context_.

     ----------------------- ------------
     Option value type       uint64_t